 Organizational Design should be well-thought and data-driven rather than being implemented on assumptions and perceptions.
 Predictive analytics and other data analysis tools can be used to test different model outcomes.

-To improve the effectiveness of implementation, we can leverage best practice documents in Organizational Design.
-These resources below were developed by management consulting firms and Organizational Design subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Organizational Design templates below that were developed by management consulting firms and Organizational Design subject matter experts.

 As the company evolves, it's paramount to reassess and realign the organizational structure to support the strategic objectives effectively.
 A data-driven approach ensures that there's a logical connection between the strategic ambitions of the company and the way it is set up to execute on these ambitions.
 The lack of alignment can lead to a misdirection of resources and a dilution of strategic efforts across the organization.
 According to McKinsey, companies that realign their structure to support their strategy can achieve greater customer satisfaction, better operational efficiency, and stronger financial performance (Bazigos, Harter, & Rutherford, 2016).
 This approach should include an analysis of market trends, competitive landscape, and internal competencies that can support the intended strategic trajectory.
 By implementing a structure that is attuned with the strategic goals, the technology company can ensure that every business unit and employee is pulling in the same direction, towards a common set of goals.
 Prioritizing the activities that significantly contribute to strategic goals ensures that the organization remains lean and focused.